opendnssec/opendnssec-manual/wiki/opendnssec13.md

 The Auditor uses the OpenSSL library for some operations.

-To Ubunto users:  Install the package "libopenssl-ruby".
+To Ubunto users:  Install the package `libopenssl-ruby`.

 Installing from source distribution instead: